Introduction to Ansible

 It is simple, powerful and agentless.
-The biggest differentiator between ansible and other tools lies in the architecture, it works on “Push” model i.e. no additional software is required to be installed in the server.
+The biggest differentiator between Ansible and other tools lies in the architecture; it works on the “Push” model, i.e. no additional software is required to be installed in the server.
 By default it manages remote connections over SSH (Linux & Unix) or WinRM (windows).

 Let’s see the functionality of the individual components in detail.

-Ansible Playbook: It leverages the playbook for automation and orchestration of IT infrastructure.
-This playbook consists of automation task that serves as an input to the ansible automation engine which describes how a particular piece of automation will work.
+- Ansible Playbook: It leverages the playbook for automation and orchestration of IT infrastructure.
+This playbook consists of an automation task that serves as an input to the ansible automation engine, which describes how a particular piece of automation will work.

-This playbook consists of a series of “play” which defines the automation task across a set of hosts known as “Inventory”.
-Each ‘play’ consists of multiple tasks that can serve one or more host present in the inventory.
+- This playbook consists of a series of “play”, which defines the automation task across a set of hosts known as “Inventory”.
+Each ‘play’ consists of multiple tasks that can serve one or more hosts present in the inventory.
 All these tasks made a call to an Ansible module, which is a small piece of code that performs a specific task.

-A typical example of a task could be installing any software or placing a configuration file in the server.
+- A typical example of a task could be installing any software or placing a configuration file on the server.
 A more complex task could be spinning up the entire Cloud Formation infrastructure in Amazon EC2.

-It comes with hundreds of module ranging from managing network devices, simple configuration management, to modules for maintaining infrastructure on every cloud provider.
+- It comes with hundreds of modules ranging from managing network devices, simple configuration management to modules for maintaining infrastructure on every cloud provider.

-These playbook tasks can also be reused, these reusable units are called “Role”.
-These roles can be easily leveraged to perform redundant tasks such as to apply common server configuration across development, UAT and production server.
+- These playbook tasks can also be reused; these reusable units are called “Role”.
+These roles can be easily leveraged to perform redundant tasks such as applying common server configuration across development, UAT and production servers.

 What can you do with Ansible?

-Let’s assume you have a java web application that needs to be deployed in multiple server i.e. dev, UAT and prod.
-In order to deploy the war file, first, you need to set up the web server and database server in all the machine.
-Also, the same SQL scripts need to run in all the database to set up the database.
+Let’s assume you have a java web application that needs to be deployed in multiple servers, i.e. dev, UAT and prod.
+In order to deploy the war file, first, you need to set up the webserver and database server in all the machines.
+Also, the same SQL scripts need to run in all the databases to set up the database.
 Now it doesn’t make sense to perform this redundant task manually.

-With this all you need to do is to write simple tasks in playbook and Ansible will perform these redundant tasks for you.
+With this, all you need to do is to write simple tasks in the playbook, and Ansible will perform these redundant tasks for you.

-Unlike puppet & chef (automation tool like ansible) which requires the knowledge of ruby, with ansible you don’t need to learn any complicated programming language.
-Ansible uses YAML which is high level human readable language that can be easily understood by IT Admin.
-Also, most of the common tasks are available in the form if playbook in the Ansible Galaxy Community which you can extend as per your requirement.
+Unlike puppet & chef (automation tool like ansible), which requires the knowledge of ruby, with ansible, you don’t need to learn any complicated programming language.
+Ansible uses YAML, which is a high-level human-readable language that can be easily understood by IT Admin.
+Also, most of the common tasks are available in the form of a playbook in the Ansible Galaxy Community, which you can extend as per your requirement.